 Speedrockers are clearly proud of their German origins:

 How does it work?

 If you’ve previously owned a set of SKS Race Blades, or Race Blade Long’s, you’ll find yourself in familiar territory when it comes to using the Speedrocker.

 The setup is similar: with rubber fittings to attach to a bike’s fork and seat-stays; both the design and application are simple and straightforward.

 All the same, avoid tinkering with the bike on the morning of a ride.
 It can get fiddly.
 Besides, it’s better to save that energy for the ride and getting at the meeting point on time.
 I’m clearly speaking from experience.

 It’s important to note that the mudguards are promoted as suitable for gravel, cyclocross and racing bikes with disc brakes.

 Keep your guard up

 The grand plan is to build up a proper adventure bike in the not-so-distant future.
 In the meantime, the Speedrockers is to be tested on the trusted steel steed fixie first; out comes the Cotic Roadrat.

-With mammoth forks and stays, the Roadrat offers plenty of rubber clearance for rolling on gnarly tarmac, towpath, or the make-believe Rapha Roubaix run.
-The Roadrat has completed this 3 times successfully.
-The Speedrocker are setup with up without much trouble.
+With mammoth forks and stays, the Roadrat offers plenty of rubber clearance for rolling on gnarly tarmac, towpath, or the make-believe Rapha Roubaix run – the Roadrat has completed this 3 times successfully.
+The Speedrocker are setup without much trouble.
 The tacky rubber fittings are strong and long enough to go around even the fattest of tubes.